 Volunteers and/or paid staff should follow instructions given by their group leader, consider the risks involved, only do what feels safe, and use Personal Protective Equipment (PPE) as required.
-Assess what tasks you undertake where PPE is either mandatory (e.g. when using vertebrate toxins) or highly recommended (e.g. wearing gloves when checking traps and removing carcasses).
+Review which tasks you carry out where PPE is either mandatory (e.g. when using vertebrate toxins) or highly recommended (e.g. wearing gloves when checking traps and removing carcasses).

 They should also report any health and safety concerns to their group leader (OPBG also has a hazard identification report).
 A useful habit to get into is reporting near misses – incidents where no or minor injury occurs.
 Often these incidents point to issues that need to be resolved, e.g. more training or changing a way a task is performed to avoid a more serious incident.
 Make it an enjoyable task with a ‘no blame’ culture, but with a clearly-recorded process agreed on and communicated to everyone to learn from.
 This is a great way of showing that you value your people and are committed to them working and going home safely.

 Potential hazards and risks to consider:

 - Tools – are they sharp, loud, do they require support or supervision?

 - Lifting and carrying – is the equipment heavy and likely to cause injuries?

 - Traps – poor use can lead to serious and permanent injuries.

 - Toxins – are volunteers allowed to handle toxic baits or poisonous sprays?
 If so, have you provided training?

 - Weather – do workers have appropriate clothing and footwear, as well as sun protection, for the conditions?